mindwarriorgame/public-formulas/README.md

 # Contributions

 Thank you very much for your contribution!
-Sharing what works for you might help other players to achieve their own goals and aspirations 🙌.
+Sharing what works for you might inspire and help other players to achieve their own goals and aspirations 🙌.

 ## Requirements to Letters